Lyapunov exponents for truncated unitary and Ginibre matrices

-It is therefore natural to view the above connections between Brownian motion with evenly spaced initial conditions and matrix product processes as an accidental consequence of a more basic--but still heuristic--fact that matrix product processes act as a kind of discrete random walk approximation to multiplicative Brownian motion.
+It is natural to view the above connections between Brownian motion with evenly spaced initial conditions and matrix product processes as an accidental consequence of a more basic--but still heuristic--fact that matrix product processes act as a kind of discrete random walk approximation to multiplicative Brownian motion.
 Our results may be viewed as probing this connection at the level of the drifts/law of large numbers, and the ubiquity of picket fence statistics suggests that in this sense the discrete matrix-product random walk approximations to Brownian motion on $\GL_n(\C)$ become exact as $n \to \infty$.